mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 If you go to your resources folder, there's a folder there called "preset\_icons", and in this folder there are "tool\_icons" and "emblem\_icons".
-You can add semi-transparent PNGs here and Krita will load those into the icon library as well so you can customize your icons even more!
+You can add semi-transparent PNGs here and Krita will load those into the icon library as well, so you can customize your icons even more!

 At the top right of the icon library, there are three sliders.
 They allow